 None of them believe they have everything figured out.
 (Of course they wouldn’t!
 If you meet someone who claims that, run away.)

-And so I say to you today, Melinda, Carrie, Amy J., Julie, Deb, Mary-Ellen, anyone I’ve missed because I am a bird-brain this week, and also to those who would have reached out, if they’d known, because that’s what they do….
+And so I say to you today, thank you.
+Thank you, Melinda, Carrie, Amy J., Julie, Deb, Mary-Ellen, anyone I’ve missed because I am a bird-brain this week, and also to those who would have reached out, if they’d known, because that’s what they do….
 Even someone I hardly know, who simply validated my experience recently at an Art Trails event that went totally weird.
 Thank you, Linda!
 Thank you, Clare, for encouraging me to take some “horse time” today.

 You are a shaman.

 P.S.
 Just want to say, most of my issues I’m moping about are third-world issues.
 Others have it harder.
 A helluva lot harder.
 Just sayin’, I’m aware of my privilege here.